dadaismee/phd_thesis/manuscript/003_correlation_as_core_problem.md

 \caption{\small A game-theoretic matrix for a "hawk-dove-bourgeois" game from Maynard Smith's book "Evolution and theory of games".
 In this game, two players (represented by rows and columns) can choose to be either a hawk (fight for resources), dove (submit and share resources), or bourgeois (submit only when opponent is also bourgeois).
 The payoffs are determined by the value of the resource (V) and the cost of fighting (C).
 The table shows the payoff for each player given their own strategy and their opponent's strategy.}
 \end{table}

 Guala and Hindriks interpret bourgeois equilibrium as a correlated one.
-However, there are at least two interpretations of it: *correlated equilibrium* and *evolutionary stable strategy* (ESS)[^3] based on uncorrelated asymmetry.
+However, there are at least two interpretations of it: *correlated equilibrium* (CE) and *evolutionary stable strategy* (ESS)[^3] based on uncorrelated asymmetry.
 They are mathematically distinct, and we will look at both in detail later.

 The presented ambiguity creates tension at the backbone of Guala's argument.
 It means that: